kattheswagger1122/Readme-Generator/README.md

 * Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand its purpose and function of it.
 This is how you will communicate to potential employers or other developers in the future what you built and why, and to show how it works.

-## Review

-You are required to submit the following for review:

-* A walkthrough video demonstrating the functionality of the application.

-* A sample README.md file for a project repository is generated using your application.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.